UCL-KCL-FLIM-Histology/SPAD-correct/README.md

    Path to input ics file acquired with constant light source.

   -st   --start_bin     (required)
    The first timebin to use from each signal.
-Usually 10 (UCL) or 40 (KCL).
+Usually 10 or so.

   -sp   --stop_bin      (required)
    The lasst timebin to use from each signal.
-Usually 245 (UCL) or 230 (KCL).
+Usually 245 maybe, from 256 bins.

   -d    --delta
    The delay between peaks 1 and 2 in real time will be used to calbrate the time axis.
 If -1.0 (default) the median time from the data will be used.